Company Reg. No. 23002/059/060

 Everest Three Passes Trek Difficulty Guide: Renjo La, Cho La, and Kongma La

 The Everest Three Passes Trek—covering Renjo La, Cho La, and Kongma La—is one of the most challenging high-altitude trekking routes in Nepal.
-Far beyond standard trails, it combines three formidable mountain passes: Renjo La (≈5,360 m), Cho La (≈5,420 m), and Kongma La (≈5,535 m).
-Each pass presents distinct physical and technical challenges, demanding not only excellent fitness but also careful preparation and awareness of high-altitude risks.
+Beyond standard trails, it combines three formidable mountain passes: Renjo La (≈5,360 m), Cho La (≈5,420 m), and Kongma La (≈5,535 m).
+Each pass poses distinct physical and technical obstacles, demanding excellent fitness, careful preparation, and awareness of high-altitude risks.

 What Is the Everest Three Passes Trek?

-The trek begins in Lukla and loops through the high-altitude wilderness, combining challenging ascents, glacial crossings, and remote landscapes.
-Along the way, trekkers encounter pristine alpine lakes, quiet villages, and towering peaks.
-This trek offers a rare combination of adventure and natural beauty, testing endurance while rewarding with breathtaking panoramas.
+The trek begins in Lukla and loops through the high-altitude wilderness, combining difficult climbs, glacial crossings, and remote landscapes.
+Trekkerstine alpine lakes, quiet villages, and towering peaks.
+This trek offers a rare combination of adventure and beauty, testinge while rewarding with breathtaking panoramas.

 3 Passes Trek: Renjo La, Cho La, and Kongma La